Vonng/pigsty/roles/pg_exporters/README.md

-# PG Exporter Extra (ansible role)
+# PG Exporters (ansible role)

-This role will setup extra pg_exporter on target hosts
+This role will setup mutliple pg_exporter on target hosts

 ### Tasks